jtomassoni/Tower-of-Hanoi/README.md

 ## Unsolved Mysteries

+- thinking you're at MVP when you aren't.
+- .....almost all of my stretch goals related to styling
+  - click and drag
+  - background graphics
   - CSS will be the death of me.
 My next project will be to rebuild this using react and bootstrap.
--
+- Evaluating a win felt kind of cheap.
+- Calculate the minimum # of moves
+  - wrap my head around the pattern of moves per disk :facepalm:

 ## Solved Mysteries

 - nodeLists != Arrays.
-We can use _some_ array methods on nodeLists, however, it's much more effective to swap the nodeList into an array.
+We can use _some_ array methods on nodeLists and they look similar in the console, however, it's much more effective to swap the nodeList into an array.
+These are commonly found with **_querySelectorAll_** as well as anytime you use the **_object.childNodes_**, as well as many other scenarios.

-Syntax: Array(nodeList)
+- I didn't ever really acknowledge learning any of this, but with a couple nudges in the right direction by teammates and instructors, I was able to make this work, and that feels fantastic.